Electronic City

-Electronic City is an information technology hub in Bangalore, India, located in Anekal taluk.
-It is one of India's largest electronic/IT industrial parks, spread over 800 acres (3.2 km²) in Konappana Agrahara and Doddathogur villages.
+Electronic City is an information technology hub in Bengaluru, India, located in Anekal taluk.
+Spread over 800 acres (3.2 km²) near Konappana Agrahara and Doddathogur it houses a large number of electronic/IT industrial parks.

 Electronic City was established by KEONICS (Karnataka State Electronics Development Corporation), and consists of four zones called phases – Phase I, Phase II, Phase III and Phase IV.
 There are approximately 200 IT/ITES company campuses located in Electronic City, including main campuses of Infosys, Wipro, TCS, HCL, Tech Mahindra and Biocon.

 History

 Electronic City was the brainchild of R. K. Baliga, the first Chairman and Managing Director of Keonics, Karnataka Electronic.
-He dreamt of making Bangalore the Silicon Valley of India when he developed the concept of Electronic City.
+He dreamt of making Bengaluru the Silicon Valley of India when he developed the concept of Electronic City.
 In 1978, Keonics established Electronic City on 332 acres of land in Konappana Agrahara and Doddathogur villages.
 The liberalisation of the Indian economy in the early 1990s by the then Indian Prime Minister P.V.
 Narasimha Rao and then Indian Finance Minister Dr. Manmohan Singh helped Electronic City to become what it is today — the outsourcing capital of the world.